Are you interested in becoming a registered childcare provider, or do you want to know why you should use registered childcare?

 Family Support NI list all childcare providers that are Registered and Approved with Health & Social Services in Northern Ireland.
 Find Registered and Approved Childcare at Family Support NI.

-The Children (Northern Ireland) Order 1995 requires you to register with your local Health and Social Care Trust, Early Years Team.
+If you are looking after children for more than 2 hours per day, for reward, The Children (Northern Ireland) Order 1995 requires you to register with your local Health and Social Care Trust, Early Years Team.
 Registration is a legal requirement.

 Some supervised activities, e.g. uniformed organisations such as Girls/Boys Brigade, are not required to be registered, but if you are in doubt, you should seek advice from the Early Years Team.